waiting-for-dev/web_pipe/docs/introduction.md

 the value of a `user` parameter.
 When it is `Alice` or `Joe`, it will kindly say hello.
 Otherwise, it will unauthorize:

-> In order to try this example you can paste it to a file with name `config.ru` and launch the rack command `rackup` within the same directory.
-The application will be available in `http://localhost:9292`.
+> To try this example, you can paste it to a file with the name `config.ru` and launch the rack command `rackup` within the same directory.
+The application will be available at `http://localhost:9292`.

 ```ruby
 require 'web_pipe'